Kosem Sultan - The Last Influential Female Ruler of the Ottoman Empire

-Kosem Sultan was a woman who did not accept her position as just a widow on the Ottoman court, and instead became a real ruler of the Empire.
-She had such an effect, that after her death noblemen in her country decided to never allow a woman to become so powerful again.
+Kosem Sultan was a woman who refused to be just another widow on the Ottoman court - instead she became a real ruler of the empire.
+Her decisions made such an impact, that after her death noblemen in her country decided to never allow a woman to become so powerful again.

 At the beginning of the 17th century, sultans ruled the Ottoman Empire .
 They were still trying to maintain traditions from the Golden Age which began with Suleiman the Magnificent.
 After Suleiman died in 1566, his son Selim II, grandson Murad III, and great grandson Mehmet III took their turns on the throne.